ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 # deactivate

 ```

-This script also uses the Pythons's venv module to create venv and install the dependencies from the requirements.txt file.
-The scripts call `submit-program.sh` to submit the job to SparkMaster. `program.py` is then executed under the Spark context.
+This script also utilizes Python's venv module to create a virtual environment and install dependencies from the requirements.txt file.
+The script calls `submit-program.sh` to submit the job to SparkMaster, and `program.py` is then executed under the Spark context.

 - **submit-program.sh script**